ycw/three-csg-modeller/README.md

 # About

-A modeller helps to modeling solid mesh for three.js.
+Solid mesh modeling for three.js.

 ## Featrues